34 results found

 Goncalves J, Violante IR, Sereno J, et al., 2017, Testing the excitation/inhibition imbalance hypothesis in a mouse model of the autism spectrum disorder: in vivo neurospectroscopy and molecular evidence for regional phenotypes, MOLECULAR AUTISM, Vol: 8, ISSN: 2040-2392

-Li L, Violante I, Leech R, et al., 2017, Brain state and polarity dependent modulation of brain networks by transcranial direct current stimulation
+Li LM, Violante I, Leech R, et al., 2017, Brain state and polarity dependent modulation of brain networks by transcranial direct current stimulation

-Lorenz R, Simmons L, Monti R, et al., 2017, Assessing tACS-induced phosphene perception using closed-loop Bayesian optimization
+Lorenz R, Simmons LE, Monti RP, et al., 2017, Assessing tACS-induced phosphene perception using closed-loop Bayesian optimization

-Lorenz R, Violante I, Monti RP, et al., 2017, Dissociating frontoparietal brain networks with neuroadaptive Bayesian optimization
+Lorenz R, Violante IR, Monti RP, et al., 2017, Dissociating frontoparietal brain networks with neuroadaptive Bayesian optimization

 Violante IR, Li LM, Carmichael DW, et al., 2017, Externally induced frontoparietal synchronization modulates network dynamics and enhances working memory performance, ELIFE, Vol: 6, ISSN: 2050-084X

-Violante IR, Li LM, Carmichael DW, et al., 2017, Externally induced frontoparietal synchronization modulates network dynamics and enhances working memory performance., Elife, Vol: 6
+Violante IR, Li LM, Carmichael DW, et al., 2017, Externally induced frontoparietal synchronization modulates network dynamics and enhances working memory performance., Elife, Vol: 6, ISSN: 2050-084X

 Cognitive functions such as working memory (WM) are emergent properties of large-scale network interactions.
 Synchronisation of oscillatory activity might contribute to WM by enabling the coordination of long-range processes.
 However, causal evidence for the way oscillatory activity shapes network dynamics and behavior in humans is limited.
 Here we applied transcranial alternating current stimulation (tACS) to exogenously modulate oscillatory activity in a right frontoparietal network that supports WM.
 Externally induced synchronization improved performance when cognitive demands were high.
 Simultaneously collected fMRI data reveals tACS effects dependent on the relative phase of the stimulation and the internal cognitive processing state.
 Specifically, synchronous tACS during the verbal WM task increased parietal activity, which correlated with behavioral performance.
 Furthermore, functional connectivity results indicate that the relative phase of frontoparietal stimulation influences information flow within the WM network.
 Overall, our findings demonstrate a link between behavioral performance in a demanding WM task and large-scale brain synchronization.